+Introduction

-IntroductionThe conceptual clarification of the term "evaluation" is a very complex and "risky" task, since the term is used in various scientific fields by scientists/researchers with a diverse cognitive, scientific, philosophical and methodological background, the result being that different priorities are being introduced and highlighted in the relevant discussion (Dimitropoulos, 2007; Koutouzis, 2008; Katsarou and Dedouli, 2008; Maggopoulos, 2015).
+Teacher evaluation is a widely employed instrument in the realm of education that serves to evaluate the caliber of teaching and furnish teachers with constructive feedback.
+The practice of evaluating teachers has been extensively employed in the field of education over an extended period of time, with the primary objective of appraising the caliber of instruction and furnishing instructors with constructive criticism (Alwaely et al., 2023; Kasman & Lubis, 2022; Asiati, 2023).
+The conceptual clarification of the term "evaluation" is a very complex and "risky" task, since the term is used in various scientific fields by scientists/researchers with a diverse cognitive, scientific, philosophical and methodological background, the result being that different priorities are being introduced and highlighted in the relevant discussion (Dimitropoulos, 2007; Koutouzis, 2008; Katsarou and Dedouli, 2008; Maggopoulos, 2015).
 It is indicatively reported that, in Greece, the term "evaluation" may be perceived as a rating, a measurement, an assessment, an examination or a control (Kassotakis & Flouris, 2005; Maggopoulos, 2011).
+Regardless of its definition, teachers’ performance in teaching has a direct influence in the improvement of students’ performance in achieving the desired goals (Hunter, 2024; Mohamed et al., 2024).
+The different forms of teacher evaluation focus on individual teaching performance in classrooms (teacher appraisal;teacher peer evaluation and student ratings); the school context (external school inspection and internal school self evaluation) and student outcomes (national or regional student assessments and value-added assess-ments4to measure gains in learning over time) (Looney, 2011; Kim & Bergin, 2024)

+.

+Theoretical context

-Theoretical contextThe definition which is accepted by many researchers is simple and concise: “evaluation” is the process of assessing the value of a person, instrument, object or outcome.
+Defining Evaluation: The definition that is accepted by many researchers is simple and concise: “evaluation” is the process of assessing the value of a person, instrument, object or outcome.
 Based on this definition, several researchers extend their reflection by adding sub-elements.
 For instance, Constantinou (2000) considers that the evaluation determines the value of a person or object through a systematic, valid, reliable and objective process, in order to find out whether the intended purpose has been achieved, as well as whether there are parameters that hinder its fulfillment.
-Mavrogiorgos (2002) regards that the evaluation is a systematic process in which a certain value is assigned to a person, instrument, object or result, using a specific methodology and criteria.
+Mavrogiorgos (2002) regards that the evaluation as a systematic process in which a certain value is assigned to a person, instrument, object or result, using a specific methodology and criteria.
 Focusing on the educational context, Nevo (1995) considers the evaluation as a process of systematic collection of information regarding the nature and quality of various factors in the education.
 Taras (2005) defines the evaluation as a judgment based on certain weighted objectives and proceeds to a comparative or numerical ranking.
 Robson (2007) considers that the evaluation is carried out in order to reduce uncertainty, improve effectiveness and assist in making certain decisions.
 Following a critical assessment of what has been mentioned above, we conclude that the evaluation is a research process which is implemented on the basis of specific criteria and methodology.
 Data is collected, analyzed and interpreted in order to assess the value of the subject of the evaluation and decide accordingly.